Mary Shelley's Frankenstein (film): Plot

 In 1794, Captain Walton leads an expedition to the North Pole.
 While their ship is trapped in ice, a frightening noise is heard and a cloaked man emerges from the mist, telling the crew to follow him with their weapons.
-The dogs run toward the noise, but are killed by its source.
-Walton is determined to continue the expedition; the newcomer asks "Do you share my madness?"
-He reveals that his name is Victor Frankenstein and tells his life story (in flashback).
+The dogs run toward the noise but are killed by its source.
+The newcomer reveals that his name is Victor Frankenstein and tells his life story (in flashback).

 Victor grows up with his adopted sister Elizabeth Lavenza.
-Victor's mother dies giving birth to his brother William and Victor vows on her grave to find a way to conquer death.
-Victor and his friend Henry Clerval study medicine at the University of Ingolstadt under professor Shmael Augustus Waldman, whose notes contain information on creating life.
+Victor's mother dies giving birth to his brother William, and Victor vows to find a way to conquer death.
+He and his friend Henry Clerval study medicine at the University of Ingolstadt under professor Shmael Augustus Waldman, whose notes contain information on creating life.
 Waldman warns Victor not to use them lest he create an abomination.

 While inoculating people for smallpox, Waldman is murdered by a patient who is subsequently hanged.
 Using the killer's body and Waldman's brain, Victor builds a creature based on Waldman's notes.
-He becomes so obsessed with his work that he drives Elizabeth away when she comes to take him from Ingolstadt which is being quarantined amid a cholera epidemic.
-Victor gives his creation life, but is horrified by the creature's hideous appearance and tries to kill him.
+He gives his creation life but is horrified by the creature's hideous appearance and tries to kill him.
 The creature steals Victor's coat and flees.

-The creature shelters for months in a family's barn without their knowledge, learning to read and speak by watching them.
-He attempts to earn their trust by anonymously tending to their land and bringing them food, and eventually converses with the elderly, blind patriarch after murdering an abusive debt collector.
-When the man's family returns, they are terrified and chase the creature away.
+The creature shelters for months in a family's barn, learning to read and speak by watching them.
+He attempts to earn their trust by anonymously tending to their land and bringing them food, and he eventually converses with the elderly, blind patriarch.
+When the man's family returns and sees the creature, they are terrified by his appearance and chase him away.
 The creature finds Victor's journal and learns the circumstances of his creation.
 After returning to the farmhouse, he discovers that the family has abandoned it.
 He burns down the farm and vows revenge on Victor for bringing him into a world that hates him.